irtf-nwcrg/rg-materials/README.md

 # rg-materials

-Repository for the NWCRG meeting materials, both during IETF meetings and NWCRG Interim meetings.
+Repository for the NWCRG meeting materials (agenda, presentations, minutes) used during IETF meetings and Interim meetings.
 Related Internet-drafts are accessible from the [NWCRG datatracker web site](https://datatracker.ietf.org/rg/nwcrg/documents/).

 Note that, in addition to this repository: